dirac292/dirac292/README.md

 - 👋 Hi, I’m Mahip
 - 👀 I’m interested in Computer Science
-- 🌱 Areas of Interest: Number Theory, Cryptography, Quantum Mechanics, Compilers and Software Development.
+- 🌱 Areas of Interest: Deep Learning, Number Theory, Cryptography, Quantum Mechanics, Compilers and Software Development.
 - 💞️ I’m looking to collaborate on projects I like and that help the community
 - 📫 How to reach me  Reach me at mahippruthi@gmail.com